Jakwob

-James Edward Jacob (born 28 March 1989), better known by his stage name Jakwob, is a British music producer, songwriter, DJ and composer.
+James Edward Jacob (born 28 March 1989), also known by his stage name Jakwob, is a British music producer, songwriter, DJ and composer.

 Early life

 Jacob was born in Hereford and grew up in Lincoln.
 His parents are Anglo Indian and Scottish.
 As a multi-instrumentalist, in his early teenage years, he was involved in many local bands – starting out in jazz but soon moving on to death metal and folk.

 2009present: Mainstream success as Jakwob

 In 2009, Jacob won acclaim in the blog world for his bootleg of Ellie Goulding's "Starry Eyed".
 In November 2009, he was given his first airplay on national radio when his remix of Ellie Goulding's "Under the Sheets" was played on BBC Radio 1 as Zane Lowe's 'Hottest Record in the World'.
 (A title which was also given to "Electrify" and "Please Ft.
 Kano".)
 He released his debut single "Here with Me" on his own label, Boom Ting Recordings on 13 September 2010.